 Even though Stitch’s Space Goo was at 3pm, I dropped him at 1pm so he’d be able to play and meet friends.

 Since my mom was watching my toddler in our room, I had my first kid-free time!
-I strolled through the gift shops and found out they were having a big clearance sale.
+I strolled through the gift shops and found out they were having a big clearance sale, so I looked through the Disney Aulani shirts.
 I scored a Maui shirt for my preschooler.

 Then, I headed back to the room so my toddler could nap.
 Once he was asleep, I started jotting down notes for this blog post and just relaxed a bit.
 Our room at Aulani Resort was so beautiful and it was nice to take a few moments to enjoy being there.